AkramEtman/notification-service/README.md

 ## Basic Concepts

-* Notification Service is built based on H TODO
+* Notification Service is using
   * MongoDb
   * Swagger for API Docs